Military Retirement: Do You Have This Covered?

 Start with the Transition Assistance Program.
 You'll find detailed information here about what's included and how to connect with the program for your service branch.

-Pre-separation counseling: You need pre-separation counseling no fewer than 90 days before separation, but you can schedule it up to 24 months before your retirement date.
+Pre-separation counseling: You need pre-separation counseling at least 90 days before separation, but you can schedule it up to 24 months before your retirement date.
 Pre-separation covers the basics about medical insurance, relocation assistance, life insurance, Department of Veterans Affairs benefits and more.
-Military OneSource also offers the Transitioning Veterans specialty consultation to assist you in navigating this phase of military life.

 Employment workshop: Attend a Transition Assistance Program employment workshop.
-It may not be mandatory for you - but it can be extremely useful, with information on job-search strategies, resume writing, interview skills, salary negotiation and more.
+It can be extremely useful, with information on job-search strategies, resume writing, interview skills, salary negotiation and more.

 Final medical exam: Schedule your mandatory, final medical and dental exam with your installation's medical clinic 90 days before you separate.